OpenSteamClient/OpenSteamClient/README.md

   - [x] Store, community, profile pages
   - [ ] Fix blurriness on non-100% DPIs (later) (wtf how did this even become a problem)
   - [ ] Make reliable??? (later)
     - For some reason, sometimes the init fails for a reason or another.
 In that case, the web elements can't be used until the user restarts OSC completely.
+And the client will throw a timeout erorr.
-  - [ ] ~~Non-janky typing implementation~~ (probably never)
+  - [ ] ~~Non-janky typing implementation~~ (probably never, unless we make our own CEF thingy)
 - [x] Windows support
 - [ ] Close OpenSteamClient when pressing X on the progress dialog
 - [ ] Split project into multi-repo OpenSteamworks, OpenSteamClient